top of page

 • 3 min read

-The healthcare industry is on the brink of a significant change with the introduction of the Health Information Backbone (HIB).
+The healthcare industry is on the brink of a significant change with the introduction of the Health Information Act (HIA).
 This new system, linked closely with the Ministry of Health (MOH), will require all licensed healthcare providers to share essential patient health data through the National Electronic Health Record (NEHR) system.
 For clinics and hospitals, this means adapting to new standards for data sharing, security, and patient privacy.
-Understanding the importance of HIB and preparing for its implementation is crucial for healthcare providers to deliver better care and comply with regulations.
+Understanding the importance of HIA and preparing for its implementation is crucial for healthcare providers to deliver better care and comply with regulations.

 Eye-level view of a hospital reception area with digital health record terminals